LSU-UE4/UE5-Level-Design/setting-up/README.md

 ##### `Step 7.`\|`UE5LD`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Now lets make sure everything works as it should.
-Go to any file in the root folder and right click and select **G
+Go to any file in the root folder and right click and select **Open Command Window Here...**.
+Then type `p4 set` and you should see that is referencing the settings in your `.p4config` file.

 ![run p4 set](images/p4set2.png)